inconshreveable/sqltap/README.md

    effect.

    Parameters:

    * **engine** -- The sqlalchemy engine on which you want to profile queries.
 The default is sqlalchemy.engine.Engine which will profile queries across all engines.
    * **user_context_fn** -- A function which returns a value to be stored with the query statistics.
 The function takes the same parameters  passed to the after_execute event in sqlalchemy:
     (conn, clause, multiparams, params, results)

-sqltap.stop(engine=<class 'sqlalchemy.engine.base.Engine'>)
+sqltap.stop(engine=sqlalchemy.engine.base.Engine)

    Stop sqltap profiling